Doopra/crud-api/README.md

 5. Configure routes to access the CRUD endpoints defined in the PersonController.

 6. You can then use API client tools (such as Postman or Insomnia) to interact with the CRUD API by making HTTP requests to the defined endpoint

+### API Endpoints

+    *   GET /api: Retrieve a list of all persons.
+    *   GET /api/id: Retrieve details of a specific person by their name.
+    *   POST /api: Create a new person record.
+    *   PUT /api/id: Update the details of a specific person.
+    *   DELETE /api/id: Delete a person record.

 ### Additional Notes